aoijs/website/src/content/docs/functions/resetGlobalUserVar.md

 ---
 title: $resetGlobalUserVar
-description: $resetGlobalUserVar will set a given global user variable to its default value.
+description: $resetGlobalUserVar will set a given global user variable to it's default value.
 id: resetGlobalUserVar
 ---

-`$resetGlobalUserVar` will set a given global user variable to its default value.
+`$resetGlobalUserVar` will set a given global user variable to it's default value.

 ## Usage